 Before my son was born, I was never really sure that I wanted to have kids.

-I tended to think of fatherhood as a never-ending descent into the depths of a sleepless screaming hell filled with excrement and vomit, and pureed carrots and peas that managed to find their way onto the carpet along with several hundred Lego pieces that stabbed you in the foot in the middle of the night while you blearily tried to find your way to the nursery to feed your miracle of life for the hundredth time.
+I tended to think of fatherhood as a never-ending descent into the depths of a sleepless screaming hell filled with excrement and vomit.
+I imagined tiptoeing around pureed carrots and peas that managed to find their way onto the carpet along with several hundred Lego pieces that stab you in the foot in the middle of the night while you blearily tried to find your way to the nursery to feed your miracle of life for the hundredth time.

 And I was right, too.